andrew-hossack/dash-tools/README.md

 Optionally, you can specify a heroku app name as an argument.
 If one is not provided, you will be prompted to enter one or generate one automatically.

-_Note that "some-unique-heroku-app-name" in the example below is a name that you should change._
+_Note: "some-unique-heroku-app-name" in the example below is a name that you should change!_

 ```bash
 dash-tools --deploy-heroku some-unique-heroku-app-name